camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 * `commons-codec/commons-codec`
 * `commons-logging/commons-logging`

-In order to activate Camunda Connect functionality for a process engine, a process engine plugin has to be registered in `$JBOSS_HOME/standalone/configuration/standalone.xml` as follows:
+To activate Camunda Connect functionality for a process engine, a process engine plugin has to be registered in `$JBOSS_HOME/standalone/configuration/standalone.xml` as follows:

 ```xml
 <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">